 The U.S. Department of Defense (DoD) is a large user of simulation models, and there is considerable interest in verification, validation, and a concept known as accreditation (VV&A).
-Accreditation - see MSCO (2019) - is the official certification (by the project sponsor) that a simulation model is acceptable for a specific purpose.
+Accreditation - see DMSE (2022) - is the official certification (by the project sponsor) that a simulation model is acceptable for a specific purpose.
 The main reason that accreditation is mandated within DoD is that someone must take the responsibility for the decision to use a model for a particular application, since a large amount of money and people's lives may be at stake.

 Note that many of the ideas and examples presented in this paper are based on the chapter "Building Valid, Credible, and Appropriately Detailed Simulation Models" in Law (2015) and also on the simulation short courses presented by the author.
-Other references on model validation are Carson (1986), Banks et al. (2010), MSCO (2012), Sargent (2015), Sargent et al. (2016), Robinson (2017), and Sargent and Balci (2017), the latter paper giving a history of validation (and verification) from pre-1970 to the present.
+Other references on model validation are Carson (1986); Banks et al. (2010); MSCO (2012); Sargent (2015); Sargent et al. (2016); Robinson (2017); Sargent and Balci (2017); and Sargent (2020), with the second-to-last paper giving a history of validation (and verification) from pre-1970 to the present.

 The remainder of this paper is organized as follows.
 We present in Section 1.1 a seven-step approach for conducting a successful simulation study.
 In Section 2 we discuss techniques for developing a more valid and credible simulation model.
 Guidelines for obtaining good model data are given in Section 3.
 Finally, Section 4 provides a summary of the most important validation ideas.
-This tutorial is an enhancement of one on the same subject that was presented at the 2009 Winter Simulation Conference.
+This tutorial is an enhancement of one on the same subject that was presented at the 2019 Winter Simulation Conference.

-1.1 A Seven-Step Approach for Conducting a Successful Simulation Study developing a valid model in particular.
+1.1 A Seven-Step Approach for Conducting a Successful Simulation Study

+In Figure 1 we present a seven-step approach for conducting a successful simulation study.
+Having a definitive approach for conducting a simulation study is critical to the study's success in general and to developing a valid model in particular.
 In Section 2 we will relate each of our validation/credibility enhancement techniques to one or more of these steps.
 We now discuss important activities that take place in each of the seven steps.